Wardley-Mapping-Foundation/wmf-osom/src/index.md

 - homepage

 ---
-This is the Wardley Mapping Foundation's fork of the Organised Services Operating Model (OSOM).
-OSOM is a template operating model to help organisations adopt a service-based approach.
+The Organised Services Operating Model (OSOM) is a template operating model to help organisations adopt a service-based approach.
 This is in opposition to a functional model, where capabilities are grouped by skills and ownership of the delivery to users is an endeavour shared